-What is Lemon balm?
+What is Lion's Mane?

-Both the sweet smell of lemon balm and its chemical composition make it ideal for both stimulating and calming the nervous system.
-The rosmarinic acid in the herb has been shown to increase the production of GABA neurotransmitters, which help regulate mood and modulate anxiety.
+Both the sweet smell of lemon balm and its chemical composition makes it ideal for both stimulating and calming the nervous system.
+The rosmarinic acid in the herb has been shown to increase the production of GABA neurotransmitters, which help regulate mood, and modulate anxiety and stress responses.
 These brain receptors also help stimulate the production of serotonin, thereby increasing feelings of well-being

 Native Remedies recommends you consult your doctor before introducing new herbal products into your regimen.
 Always ensure you are buying high-quality, laboratory-tested supplements from a reputable supplier.
 At Native Remedies, we back all our products with a 100 percent money-back guarantee.
 If you’re not happy with your purchase after trying it for 30 days, simply send it back for a refund.
 Here’s to your good health!

 The content provided is for informational purposes only.
 It is not a substitute for professional medical advice.
 If you have a health condition, please consult a medical professional and do not use this information to self-diagnose or self-treat.

 - "Lemon Balm – Uses in Natural Herbal Skincare."
 Herb & Hedgerow.
 March 28, 2015.
 Accessed April 22, 2019. http://www.herbhedgerow.co.uk/lemon-balm-uses-in-natural-herbal-skincare/.